 Year 4

 Year 4 is taught by Mrs Walters on Tuesday, Wednesday, Thursday and Friday.
 Mrs Dinham, our school SENDCo, teaches the class on a Monday.
-The TAs who work in Year 4 are Miss Edwards and Miss Latus.
+Our class TA is Miss Law.

 Reading

 We also read a non fiction text weekly and use our skills to retrieve information from it.
-This half term, our non fiction text is ‘An anthology of intriguing animals’ by Ben Hoare.
+This half term, our non fiction text is ‘Who are refugees and migrants?’ by Micheal Rosen and Anne Marie Young.

 English